ChrisRM/material-theme-jetbrains/README.md

 ### Custom Themes

-With the ability to set up custom themes, we can even start to host a gallery of custom themes I will add some that are the most popular, or even give the ability to import them.
+With the ability to set up custom themes, we can even start to host a gallery of custom themes.
+I will add some that are the most popular, or even give the ability to import them.

 --------------------

 ### Set color scheme (code)
-This plugin will not set the new color scheme for you, as that would cause a couple problems.
+On the first install, this plugin will not set the new color scheme for you, as that would cause a couple problems.
 You need to set the new color scheme manually:

 1. Open the **Settings/Preferences** dialog again.
 2. In the left-hand pane, select **Editor** -> **Colors & Fonts**.
 3. In the **Scheme** dropdown, you'll find new schemes:
    1. `Material Oceanic`
    2. `Material Darker`
    3. `Material Palenight`
    4. `Material Lighter`
    5. `Material Deep Ocean`
    6. `Monokai Pro`
    7. `Dracula`
+   8. `Arc Dark`
-    8. `Atom One Dark`
+   9. `Atom One Dark`
-    9. `Atom One Light`
+   10. `Atom One Light`
-    10. `Solarized Dark`
+   11. `Solarized Dark`
-    11. `Solarized Light`
+   12. `Solarized Light`
 4. Choose the scheme you like and hit **Apply** and **OK**.

 Shortcut: <kbd>Ctrl+\`</kbd> (Windows: <kbd>Ctrl + ~</kbd>) then hit `1.
 Color scheme` and select your desired color scheme.